 Too often, enterprises implement cloud solutions and soon find they are paying more for their combined cloud and on-premises infrastructure.
-In many cases, organisations are learning the pitfalls of unconstrained cloud consumption.
+In many cases, organizations are learning the pitfalls of unconstrained cloud consumption.

-Historically, it was relatively easy for infrastructure planners to understand and predict data centre costs because of the constraints placed on adding servers and resources in house.
+Historically, it was relatively easy for infrastructure planners to understand and predict data center costs because of the constraints placed on adding servers and resources in house.
 Public cloud, on the other hand, enables essentially unlimited and immediate consumption.
-This typically means organisations are continually reacting to larger-than-anticipated bills from cloud providers and scrambling to find ways to reduce cloud consumption or offset those costs through savings in the data centre.
+This typically means organizations are continually reacting to larger-than-anticipated bills from cloud providers and scrambling to find ways to reduce cloud consumption or offset those costs through savings in the data center.
 Over time, this results in a sawtooth-style trajectory of cost peaks and valleys — with no real savings.

 The Cloud Right approach

-Doing Cloud Right™ means the organisation can create a predictable downward cost slope more closely aligned with business outcomes and profitability.
-A recent DXC study showed that customers who modernised applications in migrating from on-premises infrastructure to cloud or hybrid IT on average improved their total cost of ownership (TCO) from 12 percent to 34 percent.
+Doing Cloud Right™ means the organization can create a predictable downward cost slope more closely aligned with business outcomes and profitability.
+A recent DXC study showed that customers who modernized applications in migrating from on-premises infrastructure to cloud or hybrid IT on average improved their total cost of ownership (TCO) from 12 percent to 34 percent.

 average TCO improvement with a Cloud Right approach to migration